mariadb-operator/mariadb-operator/docs/OPENSHIFT.md

 ## Installation in specific namespaces

-In order to define which namespaces the operator will be watching, you need to create an `OperatorGroup:
+In order to define which namespaces the operator will be watching, you need to create an `OperatorGroup`:

 ```yaml
 apiVersion: operators.coreos.com/v1